learninglab-dev/learn-css/basics/setup.md

 If you created a blank `styles.css` earlier, you're all set to start writing CSS!

 You're also free to add any additional CSS, either that you found from a template online or that you've already written here to supplement what's in the tutorials.

+## Viewing your Work

+To view your work, simply navigate to the .html file using your computer's file browser (Finder, on a Mac) and open it up.
+The file will open up as a page in your internet browser!
+You can view changes you've made to the page by refreshing the page after you've saved a new addition to your .html or .css documents.